MGensheimer/seneca-tutor/README.md

 ## About Seneca

-Seneca was a famed Roman philosopher, statesman, and tutor to the emperor Nero.
+Seneca was a famed Stoic philosopher, statesman, and tutor to the Roman emperor Nero.
+Naming this app after him does not imply that it is as good a tutor as him :)

 <img src="readme_assets/seneca.jpeg" width="200" alt="Seneca" style="display: block; margin: 0 auto;">